Personal, Social, Health and Citizenship Education

 PSE Education and Citizenship are integrated into all aspects of life at Belper School and Sixth Form; classroom teaching, tutor groups, socials times, and enrichment opportunities.
 The development of the whole person is central to Belper School and Sixth Formers education.

-The Director and Assistant Director of Sixth Form meet individually or collectively with the school Careers Advisor throughout the year to discuss the continuous development of PSE education and Citizenship within the school and to organise the programme of talks, lectures and workshops.
+The Head of Sixth Form and Assistant Head of Sixth Form meet individually or collectively with the school Careers Advisor throughout the year to discuss the continuous development of PSE education and Citizenship within the school and to organise the programme of talks, lectures and workshops.

 PSE Delivery Post 16